Breda-SAFAT machine gun: Design and development

-During the 1930s both Breda and SAFAT (a division of FIAT) were given the task of producing designs for a new range of machine-guns for use in aircraft of the Regia Aeronautica, the offering from Breda being preferred.
-FIAT contested the decision but lost, resulting in the sale of SAFAT to Breda to form Breda-SAFAT.
+During the late 1920s both Breda and SAFAT (a division of FIAT) were given the task of producing designs for a new light machine gun for use in aircraft of the Regia Aeronautica, the offering from SAFAT being preferred with the FIAT mod.1928 Avio cal.
+7,7.
+But in the same years FIAT lose the competition for the light machine gun for the Italian Army resulting in the closing of SAFAT and the selling of its patents to Breda.

+With the closure of SAFAT and the sale of the patents, Breda, despite having lost the competition for the aeronautical machine gun, found itself the manufacturer of the former competitor's weapon.

+So the original name Mitragliatrice FIAT Mod.1928 Avio cal.
+7,7 was changed in Mitragliatrice Breda - Mod.
+SAFAT cal.
+7,7 (Breda Machine gun - SAFAT Model, caliber 7,7 mm).

+During production, various improvements were made, creating four different sub-variants of the 7.7 caliber weapon.

+Since 1931-1932 the Regia Aeronautica asked for an heavy machine gun, the Breda response was simply an enlargement of the previous 7,7 mm caliber gun, now chambered in 12,7x81mmSR.

 Despite the aim of producing an airborne machine-gun equal or superior to other similar weapons, the use of low propellant capacity rounds resulted in significantly lower muzzle velocities than other weapons of similar calibres.
 Other inadequacies included high weight and modest rates of fire as well as the ineffectiveness of the High Explosive-Incendiary-Tracer round.

 However, despite these shortcomings, the Breda-SAFAT gun was generally praised by the Italian pilots and armourers: the pilots because of its long range and apparent good hitting power, the armourers because of its reliability.